A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Symplectic integration of holonomic mechanical systems

 \section{Symplectic integration of holonomic mechanical systems}

-Discretization maps are going to be adapted to numerically integrate constrained mechanical systems, in particular, the holonomic ones.
-Consider a holonomic system given by a Lagrangian $L: TN\rightarrow {\mathbb R}$ where $N$ is an embedded submanifold of the ambient manifold $Q$.
-To obtain a symplectic integrator for such a constrained system the following two ingredients are necessary: \begin{itemize} \item A discretization map $R_d: TQ\rightarrow Q\times Q$ of the ambient space so that $R^h_d(v_q)=R_d(h\, v_q)$. \item An arbitrary extension $\tilde{L}: TQ\rightarrow {\mathbb R}$ of $L$ such that $\tilde{L}\big|_{TN}=L$. \end{itemize}
+We now adapt discretization maps to numerically integrate constrained mechanical systems, in particular, the holonomic ones described in Section~\ref{Sec:constrained}.
+Consider a holonomic system given by a Lagrangian $L: TN\rightarrow {\mathbb R}$, where $N$ is an embedded submanifold of the ambient manifold $Q$.
+To obtain a symplectic integrator for such a constrained system the following two ingredients are necessary: \begin{itemize} \item A discretization map $R_d: TQ\rightarrow Q\times Q$ of the ambient space. \item An arbitrary extension $\tilde{L}: TQ\rightarrow {\mathbb R}$ of $L$ such that $\tilde{L}\big|_{TN}=L$. \end{itemize}